 It is an inbuilt trait for an Empath to listen to others.
 However, sometimes they do have to tune others out and listen halfheartedly.
 The reason they do this is when they realize the other is an energy drainer.

 If an Empath listens intently to those who act as energy drainers, they find themselves being drained of energy and washed out.
 Tuning out is a form of self-protection for the Empath and not something they do out of lack of interest.
 They do not want to offend another by cutting them off so they may mentally detach from a conversation that is one-sided and draining.

 Introvert narcissists show a withdrawn self-centeredness and tend to focus on what they selfishly want and find agreeable.

 An Empath has little choice but to be withdrawn, especially is social situations.
-Sometimes we just need to close down and this can be mistaken for being overly self-absorbed and self-interested.
+Sometimes they just need to close down and this can be mistaken for being overly self-absorbed and self-interested.

 - Lack of Empathy

 Introvert narcissists are often oblivious to, or dismissive of others’ thoughts and feelings.
 Such is the self-absorption.

 The quiet and sometimes distant ways of an Empath may be mistaken for a lack of empathy towards others.

 An Empath has tons of empathy, too much for their own good.
 However, if someone repeatedly hurts them, lets them down or act as a fountain of negative energy they have no choice but to disconnect in order to protect themselves.
 This may be misconstrued as us having no empathy, being cold and uncaring.